doitintl/iris3/README.md

 * Config
   * Copy `config.yaml.original` to `config.yaml`.
   * Optionally configure by editing the configuration files ([See more documentation below](#configuration).)
+* If you choose a project with `dev`, `qa`, `playground`, or `test` in it, a circuit-breaker will kick in: Schedule-driven labeling will fail if more than 3 projects are to be labeled.
+This is to protect from accidentally flooding thousands of projects  with test-labels.
+To avoid this, edit `test_or_dev_project_markers` in the configuration file.
+The same circuit breaker will apply to scheduled-labeling when you run Iris in your local machine (i.e., not in App Engine), or if you use `config-dev.yaml` or `config-test.yaml`.
 * Run `./deploy.sh <PROJECT_ID> `.
     * The above is the default.
 There are also command-line options, to be put  at the end of the command line after the project id.
 Run `deploy.sh -h` for documentation.
 * When you redeploy different versions of Iris code on top of old ones: